rikulehtonen/ATAG/README.md

 ## Usage

 - atag: ML algorithm
-- browserenv: connection between the browser test library and the ML algorithm
+- browserenv: connection between the Browser library and the ML algorithm

 Set self.targets, self.elements and self.actions in browserenv __init__.py file.
 Run the training using: